abdeljalilgattal-bit/GattalApps/README.md

 🎯 How to Use:

-Save the first code snippet in the index.html file

-Save the second code snippet in the download_template.html file Open download_template.html to download the bonus statement template Open index.html in your browser
+Open index.html in your browser
 Log in (FSESNV / gattal)
 Upload the templates (form, contract, employment certificate, administrative certificate, and bonus statement)